macconnn/javaLineBot/README.md

 ## Introduction
 Here I'll show you how to build your own Line Bot(connect to chatGPT)
-with java spring boot just follow the steps below, OK let's go
+with java spring boot just follow the steps below

 ## Requirements